 Verge mowing is the responsibility of East Sussex County Council.
-Brightling is part of a pilot study during which the verges are not mown during the summer months, in order to protect wildlife and improve bio-diversity (in most villages, verges are mown regularly during the summer).
-Exceptions to this "no mow" policy are made (a) for road junctions and other places were mowing is necessary for visibility, and (b) so called "urban cuts", which in Brightling's case means the centre of the village around The Street.
+Brightling is part of a pilot study during which the verges are not mown during the summer months, in order to protect wildlife and improve biodiversity (in most villages, verges are mown regularly during the summer).
+Exceptions to this "no mow" policy are made for road junctions and other places where mowing is necessary for visibility.